spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-decrease-the-memory-usage-of-spryker-with-docker-on-wsl2.md

 When running Spryker with Docker on WSL2, the memory usage of VMmem can get significant, even if the memory usage of the instance is small.

-This HowTo explains how you can limit the memory usage of this process.
+This document explains how to limit the memory usage of this process.

 ## Prerequisites